dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-2 Compile-Time Computations.md

 typora-root-url: ..\..\img
 ---

+[TODO]: maybe just remove and mention it in the beginning of part 2

 ## Compile-Time Computations

 If a portion of a program does some calculations that don't depend on the input, it can be precomputed ahead of time instead of doing it in the runtime.
 Modern optimizing compilers already move a lot of computations into compile-time, especially trivial cases like `int x = 2 * 10` into `int x = 20`.
 Although, they cannot handle more complicated calculations at compile time if they involve branches, loops, function calls.
 C++ language provides features that allow us to make sure that certain calculations happen at compile time.